sddevelopment-be/penguin-pragmatic-patterns/README.md

 The initiative was started by [@stijn-dejongh](https://github.com/stijn-Dejongh), who is a self-improvement enthusiast, and an avid software developer.
-In order to avoid confusing terminology and avoid having to explain the definition of certain words multiple times, please take a look at the [Glossary](old_source/X_APPENDIX/glossary.md).
+In order to avoid confusing terminology and avoid having to explain the definition of certain words multiple times, please have a look at the [Glossary](old_source/X_APPENDIX/glossary.md).

 ## Repository Structure

-Most of the techniques, tactics, and behavioral patterns collected will fit some sort of category, which is usually outlined by the title of the directory in which the content is stored.
+Most of the techniques, tactics, and behavioural patterns collected will fit some sort of category, which is usually outlined by the title of the directory in which the content is stored.
 Some general purpose information will be stored at the top level.